Linaro/lava/doc/v2/installing_on_debian.rst

 LAVA repositories
 =================

-As well as being uploaded to Debian, :ref:`production_releases` of LAVA are uploaded to the LAVA Software Community Project repository which uses the :ref:`lava_archive_signing_key` - a copy of the key is available in the repository and on keyservers.
+As well as being uploaded to Debian, :ref:`production_releases` of LAVA are also uploaded to the LAVA Software Community Project repository at https://apt.lavasoftware.org/ .
+This uses the :ref:`lava_archive_signing_key` - a copy of the key is available in the repository and on keyservers.

 When using LAVA repositories on Stretch, make sure to enable ``stretch-backports`` from your regular Debian mirror as well as the